 1. Psychological Assessment - All interns are expected to refine their psychological assessment skills over the course of the internship year.
 Therefore, within each rotation, interns will be assigned a variety of psychological assessments from throughout the hospital.
 Interns are expected to further develop their ability to select, administer, score, and interpret psychological measures to address a variety of referral questions.
 Interns are also expected to write clear, concise, well-integrated reports that appropriately answer referral questions.
 Interns will also communicate test results to other professionals to inform treatment and services.
 Interns are expected to complete at least 8 comprehensive psychological assessments as part of their core training over the course of the year.

-- 2. Therapy and Intervention - Interns will have the opportunity to provide psychotherapeutic services to individuals across the life span in both inpatient and outpatient settings.
+2. Therapy and Intervention - Interns will have the opportunity to provide psychotherapeutic services to individuals across the life span in both inpatient and outpatient settings.

-- Individual Therapy: When on the Adult and Child/Adolescent rotations, interns are expected to maintainIn a caseload of 6 to 10 individual therapy patients.
+- Individual Therapy: Interns are expected to maintain a caseload of 6 to 10 individual therapy patients.
 Through didactics, supervision, and direct practice, interns will become proficient in case conceptualization and the provision of evidence-based interventions to individuals presenting with a variety of issues and diagnoses.
 In addition, interns will be expected to manage cases appropriately, maintain consultation and liaison with psychiatrists and other team members, to document services timely, and to make appropriate community referrals.

 - Group Therapy: There are several options for providing group therapy and the intern should consult with his/her supervisor to determine which group experiences will most enhance the intern’s training given their individual goals and the patient population’s needs.
 Possible group experiences include: social skills training, process oriented groups, trauma and recovery groups, psychoeducation, positive psychology, coping skills, and anger management.
-If the intern has a particular interest in implementing a specific group, the process for designing and implementing a group can be talked about with the intern’s supervisor.
+If the intern has a particular interest in implementing a specific group, the process for designing and implementing a group can be discussed with the intern’s supervisor.